• Skip to main content

 Sage 100

-Sage 100 (now Sage 100cloud) offers SMBs and smaller midmarket companies a broad selection of feature-rich modules including financials, business intelligence (BI), customer relationship management (CRM), payroll, manufacturing, distribution, and innovative customization.
+Sage 100 (formerly MAS 90/200) offers SMBs and smaller midmarket companies a broad selection of feature-rich modules including financials, business intelligence (BI), customer relationship management (CRM), payroll, manufacturing, distribution, and innovative customization.
 With Sage 100cloud you can receive, process and deliver orders for greater B2B supply chain efficiencies and faster time to market, as well as to easily get to commonly used websites and activate services such as Sage Payment Solutions.

 Sage 300

-Sage 300 (now Sage 300cloud) is a mid-sized ERP meant primarily for manufacturers and distributors that need to capture financial visibility into their supply chain operations.
+Sage 300 (formerly AccPac) is a mid-sized ERP meant primarily for manufacturers and distributors that need to capture financial visibility into their supply chain operations.
 With additional multilanguage and multicurrency support, Sage 300cloud is an ideal solution for SMBs and midmarket companies seeking to expand internationally.

 Sage 500

-Sage 500 is a legacy enterprise accounting system built from Microsoft SQL Server and Visual Basic that provides modules for GAAP-compliant financial management, distribution and supply chain management, and manufacturing and production material tracking.
-While still a functional system, it is slowly being phased out in favor of more modern solutions, and users should consider migrating to a secure cloud environment if they want to remain on their ERP while ensuring their data is protected.
+Sage 500 (formerly MAS 500) is a legacy enterprise accounting system built from Microsoft SQL Server and Visual Basic that provides modules for GAAP-compliant financial management, distribution and supply chain management, and manufacturing and production material tracking.
+While still a functional system, it is slowly being phased out in favor of more modern solutions, and users should consider migrating to the cloud if they want to remain on their ERP while ensuring their data is protected.

 Sage X3

-Sage X3 (formerly Sage Enterprise Management) offers an agile, intuitive and accessible business management solution that enables your team to take control of your entire business from supply chain management to sales, with deep insight delivered consistently and accurately into every stage of your value chain.
+Sage X3 (fomerly Adonis X3) offers an agile, intuitive and accessible business management solution that enables your team to take control of your entire business from supply chain management to sales, with deep insight delivered consistently and accurately into every stage of your value chain.
 This advanced system is perfect fit for process manufacturing and distribution operations, whether you work within a local market or global with multi-site, multi-currency, multi-ledger or multi-national requirements.

 Accounting Software vs ERP – Why Migrate?